 While each aid program has special requirements, the following are basic.
-In order to be eligible to receive financial aid, you must:
+In order to be eligible to receive financial aid, students must:

-- Be a U.S. citizen or eligible non-U.S. citizen (federal regulations and University policy severely limit the types of financial assistance available to non-U.S. citizens--see the International Students page for more information)
+- Be a U.S. citizen or eligible non-U.S. citizen (federal regulations and University policy severely limit the types of financial assistance available to non-U.S. citizens--see Information for International Students for more information)

-- Have a valid Social Security Number (unless you are from the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau; or unless you are eligible for Berkeley Undergraduate Dream Act Aid).
+- Have a valid Social Security Number (unless the student is from the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau; or unless the student is eligible for Berkeley Undergraduate Dream Act Aid).

-- Register with Selective Service if you are male and 18 to 25 years of age (go to www.sss.gov for more information).
+- Register with Selective Service if the student is male and 18 to 25 years of age (go to www.sss.gov for more information).